dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/linq-to-xml-overview.md

 # LINQ to XML Overview (Visual Basic)
 XML has been widely adopted as a way to format data in many contexts.
 For example, you can find XML on the Web, in configuration files, in Microsoft Office Word files, and in databases.

  [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] is an up-to-date, redesigned approach to programming with XML.
-It provides the in-memory document modification capabilities of the Document Object Model (DOM), and supports LINQ query expressions.
+It provides the in-memory document-modification capabilities of the Document Object Model (DOM) and supports LINQ query expressions.
 Although these query expressions are syntactically different from XPath, they provide similar functionality.

 ## LINQ to XML Developers
  [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] targets a variety of developers.
 For an average developer who just wants to get something done, [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] makes XML easier by providing a query experience that is similar to SQL.
 With just a bit of study, programmers can learn to write succinct and powerful queries in their programming language of choice.